Where Do High-Nets Keep Their Money?

 A report outlines that to transfer assets effectively, you need to know up to 22 attributes for each asset.
 The founder and family often have a knowledge gap.
 This troubles families to find and claim assets.

-Customers can store, manage, and transfer information on bank and brokerage accounts, real and commercial estate, legal entities, stocks, jewelry, crypto, and commodity tokens.
+Customers can store, manage, and transfer information on banks and brokerage accounts, real and commercial estate, legal entities, stocks, jewelry, crypto, and commodity tokens.
 In total, over 40 assets are covered.

 For each, there is a specially designed template within the app.
-Once filled in, it ensures that all the information needed for a successful transfer or KYC procedures is armed and ready.
+Once filled in, it ensures that all the information needed for a successful transfer or to meet KYC procedures is armed and ready.

 Conclusion

 For example, many stick to conservative portfolios with prevailing shares of cash and real estate.
-At the top of mind, these assets are the first choice to store family wealth.
+At the top of their minds, these assets are the first choice to store family wealth.

 These numbers correlate with the overall level of loss that families experience when transferring wealth from one generation to the next.
 It totals 34%, but peaks at 91% for certain asset classes.